 - Read about Queenstown on the post Queenstown Autumn Walk Photos

 6. Queenstown Day Trips by Car

-But we made two fantastic short trips out from Queenstown, first to Arrowtown in the north and then to Kingston in the south.
+Then there were two fantastic day trips out from Queenstown, first north to Arrowtown and then south to Kingston.

-Arrowtown is an old mining town with historic buildings, it’s a very pretty place.
+Arrowtown is an old mining town with many historic buildings, a very pretty place.
 Kingston is a tiny community at the southern edge of Lake Wakatipu.
-We went there since we wanted to drive along Wakatipu lakeshore and see the lake and Kingston was where we turned back.
+We didn’t go to Kingston for the village itself, but wanted to see the whole Wakatipu lakeshore and the little village was where the lake ended.

-- I made a post on our day trips from Queenstown: Queenstown Day Trips by Car
+- Read about day trips from Queenstown: Queenstown Day Trips by Car

 7. Queenstown to Mount Cook

-As we didn’t travel longer south from Queenstown we turned back towards Christchurch.
-We took the road to Mount Cook National Park that has the highest peaks of South Island.
-And to see more peaks and snow we took the Crown Range mountain road to Wanaka.
+At this stage it was the time to turn back and start driving towards Christchurch.
+We took the road to Mount Cook National Park where the highest peaks of the South Island are.
+For even more peaks and snow, we first took the Crown Range mountain road to Wanaka.

 Back to the mountains: Crown Range summit, 1076 m

 - Read the post Queenstown to Mount Cook via the Cardrona Road